How to Stay Focused and Disciplined at Work

 Shut Out Distractions

 It’s tougher for distractions to derail your concentration when you take proactive measures to shut them out.
 When you sit down at your desk, lock your cellphone in a drawer or stow it securely in your backpack.
 Sometimes, you might need to keep it handy — for example, if you have a special needs child or another person you care for.
-If so, disable visual as well as auditory notifications so that you ease the temptation to check what Netflix recommends.
+If so, try decluttering your digital spaces by disabling visual and auditory notifications so that you ease the temptation to check what Netflix recommends.

 Create a List